aaroncronin/drink-maker/README.md

 2. as a non-registered or registered user, I can see cocktails I can make by entering liquors and other ingredients I have in my house
 3. as a non-registered or registered user, I can view a drink's details, such as ingredients and instructions on how to make
 4. as a registered user, I can sign in to my account
-5. as a signed in user, I can save drinks I like to my account
+5. as a signed in user, I can see which ingredients I had checked off previously
-6. as a signed in user, I can view my saved drinks

 ## Research Topics